pingidentity/pingidentity-solution-stacks/docs/customer.md

 ## What you'll do

+  1. Create a `${HOME}/projects/devops/customer` directory and copy there the `docker-compose.yaml` and `env_vars` files in `${HOME}/projects/devops/pingidentity-solution-stacks/Solution-BaselineCustomer`.
-  1. Deploy the Customer stack.
+  2. Deploy the Customer stack.
-  2. Log in to the administrative consoles.
+  3. Log in to the administrative consoles.
-  3. Log in to the products as a user.
+  4. Log in to the products as a user.
-  4. Test the deployment.
+  5. Test the deployment using the user runtime ports.
+  6. (Optional) Test the deployment using the PingDataGovernance or PingDirectory Consent APIs.

+  See **Deploy the Customer stack** for more information.

-## Deploy the Customer solution stack
+## Deploy the Customer stack

   1. Create a new directory in `${HOME}/projects/devops` called "customer".
   2. Copy the `docker-compose.yaml` and `env_vars` files in `${HOME}/projects/devops/pingidentity-solution-stacks/Solution-BaselineCustomer` to the `${HOME}/projects/devops/customer` directory you created.
 For example: